griptape-ai/griptape-nodes-library-luma/README.md

 - **Swap Environments**: Change backgrounds, locations, time periods, or even weather conditions
 - **Element-Level Editing**: Isolate and modify specific elements like outfits, faces, or props
 - **Add Generative FX**: Layer in smoke, fire, water, and other visual effects

+### Utility Nodes

+#### List Concepts Node

+Fetch all available concepts that can be used in video generation:
+- Returns a list of concept strings (e.g., "handheld")
+- No inputs required - simply run to retrieve the current list
+- Concepts can be used in the Video Generation node to apply specific styles or camera behaviors
+- Useful for discovering what concepts are available for your workflow

+**How to use concepts:** Pass concept keys in the video generation node.
+For example, using the "handheld" concept will apply a handheld camera style to your generated video.

+#### List Camera Motions Node

+Fetch all supported camera motion strings for video generation:
+- Returns a list of camera motion phrases (e.g., "camera orbit left", "camera zoom in")
+- No inputs required - simply run to retrieve the current list
+- Camera motion strings can be included directly in your video generation prompts
+- Note: While exact strings are guaranteed to work, syntactically similar phrases also work (though there may be occasional mismatches)

+**How to use camera motions:** Include camera motion strings in your prompt text.
+For example, "A beach sunset, camera pan right" or "Mountain landscape, camera orbit left".
+The model understands these phrases and will apply the corresponding camera movement to the generated video.

 ## Documentation